Get Involved in Research

 The NIHR funds health research that produces evidence for professionals, policy makers and patients, so they can make informed decisions.
 And we know that research that reflects the needs and views of the public is more likely to produce results that can be used to improve health and social care.

 To express an interest in being a public reviewer for research proposals please email us at firstname.lastname@example.org or call a member of our team on 02380 599302.
 To find out more, visit: https://www.nihr.ac.uk/patients-and-public/how-to-join-in/review-a-research-application.htm

 These are key roles which ensure that the public are actively involved in discussions and decisions on the prioritisation of NIHR health research.
 As a patient/public panel member you will help to identify and raise issues from the perspective of patients and the public that are relevant to the research.

 The HTA Programme produces independent research about the effectiveness of different healthcare treatments and tests for those who use, manage and provide care in the NHS.
 It identifies the most important questions that the NHS needs the answers to by consulting widely with these groups, and commissions the research it thinks is most important through different funding routes.

-If you have any queries please contact the NETSCC PPI team at email@example.com or 02380 599302.
+If you have any queries about other opportunities to get involved, such as Public Reviewing, please contact the NETSCC PPI team at email@example.com or 02380 599302.